-Most website comparisons go wrong before the first note is written.
+Most website comparisons are a waste of time.
+They go wrong before the first note is written.

 One person compares homepage copy.
-Another compares rankings.
-Someone else compares design polish.
+Another pulls up rankings.
+Someone else gets stuck on design polish.
 A fourth person talks about "brand feel" as if that settles the argument.

-Now the team has four different comparisons pretending to be one decision.
+Suddenly, the team has four different opinions pretending to be one decision.

-That is why a useful SEO comparison has to get stricter fast.
+A useful SEO comparison has to be stricter.
 You are not trying to decide which website feels cooler.
 You are trying to decide which website is structurally stronger for search visibility, page quality, and the user journey that search traffic actually lands on.

-If you want the hands-on side-by-side workflow for that, SavageAudit's compare websites is the product surface.
-This article is the operating framework for comparing two websites for SEO without turning the review into taste, noise, or half-useful ranking screenshots.
+If you want the hands-on workflow for that, SavageAudit's compare websites is the tool.
+This article is the operating framework for comparing two websites for SEO without reducing the review to taste, noise, or half-useful ranking screenshots.

 Why most website comparisons go wrong